 David Docherty, Investment Director – Thematics, said: “Thematic investing offers precise exposure to powerful, long-term global trends which are transforming the world.
 But each theme is different, so they won’t all be affected by inflation in the same way.

-How is the return of inflation impacting some of our favoured themes: energy transition, food and water, and smart manufacturing?
+We asked our experts how the return of inflation is impacting some of our favoured themes: global cities, digital infrastructure, energy transition, food & water, and smart manufacturing.

 The energy transition theme is one that has witnessed a significant impact from inflation in the past two years.

-Alexander Monk, Portfolio Manager, Global Resource Equities, said: “From an earnings perspective, companies have seen their profitability decline as their costs have increased.
+Portfolio manager Alex Monk said: “From an earnings perspective, companies have seen their profitability decline as their costs have increased.
 And from a valuation perspective, the higher interest rates required to tame inflation have decreased the value of future cashflow growth.

 There are signs that some of these factors are easing, and prices for metals have been falling.
 But the energy transition theme remains in the inflation spotlight because of the sharply elevated power prices in Europe as a result of the reduced supply of Russian gas.

-Alexander Monk said: “With energy prices being one of the main causes of inflation, which in turn may cause a recession, it is absolutely vital that more energy supply is brought on.”
+Alex Monk said: “With energy prices being one of the main causes of inflation, which in turn may cause a recession, it is absolutely vital that more energy supply is brought on.

 “Given the speed at which we can increase renewables capacity compared to some of the conventional forms of energy, the need for more supply plays into the structural opportunity behind the energy transition space.
 We are going to need lots more renewables, lots more energy storage, and even hydrogen to solve the energy crisis that we have today, particularly in Europe.”